Saint John the Evangelist Church (Columbus, Ohio)

-Saint John the Evangelist Church was an African-American Catholic church of the Diocese of Columbus located in the Old Oaks Historic District of Columbus, Ohio.
+Saint John the Evangelist Church was a Catholic church of the Diocese of Columbus located on the Near East side of Columbus, Ohio, United States.
 The initially German-American congregation was founded in 1897, and the High Gothic church building was completed the following year.

 In 1979, neighboring Holy Rosary Church was merged into the parish, forming the Community of Holy Rosary-St. John and within the decade was 70% black.
 The merged community was again merged into Saint Dominic Church in 2024.
 While all Masses for the merged parish are hosted at St. Dominic, the St. John campus continues to host a food bank, learning center and a health clinic sponsored by the Sovereign Military Order of Malta.
 Columbus Landmarks designated the complex as one of its "most endangered" sites the year of its merger and closure.

 History

 Founding

 The Josephinum's original campus in downtown Columbus hosted the St. John community for Mass before the construction of the current church.

-In November 1897, Fr.
-Simon Weisinger, the first pastor of St. John's, was reassigned from St. Augustine Church in New Straitsville, Ohio to oversee the founding of a new parish to serve the southeastern portion of the city of Columbus, at the request of bishop John Watterson.
+In November 1897, Simon Weisinger, the first pastor of St. John's, was reassigned from St. Augustine Church in New Straitsville, Ohio, to oversee the founding of a new parish to serve the southeastern portion of the city of Columbus, at the request of bishop John Watterson.
 Catholics, mainly those of German heritage, had been drawn to the area following the establishment of the Pontifical College Josephinum on East Main Street, which hosted public Mass on Holy days of obligation as well as Sundays.
 This growth in the lay Catholic population prompted Joseph Jessing to recommend to bishop Watterson that a parish be formed to serve this community.

 The first Mass of the parish was said by its founding pastor on January 22, 1898, at St. Turibius Chapel at the Josephinum's campus where services continued to be held until property could be purchased.
 The following month, six lots of land were purchased on Ohio Avenue, with ground being broken for the foundation in May and the cornerstone being laid by Watterson on July 3, 1898.
 The rectory on the property was finished on December 6, 1899, and the completed church was dedicated by Fr.
 Francis Xavier Specht on September 24, 1899, due to the death of Bishop Watterson in April.